ganeti/ganeti/man/ganeti-rapi.rst

 uses SSL encryption.
 This can be disabled by passing the ``--no-ssl`` option, or alternatively the certificate used can be changed via the ``-C`` option and the key via the ``-K`` option.
+If your certificate chain involves intermediate certificates that the server needs to present that chain file can be privided with ``--ssl-chain``.

 The daemon will listen to the "ganeti-rapi" TCP port, as listed in the system services database, or if not defined, to port 5080 by default.